Topherchriss/A-Z/README.md

 ### Spending from Budget

 To maintain control over expenses, users can spend from their budget by providing the customer ID, the category from which they want to spend from, and the amount.
-The application checks whether the spending amount is within the budget limit for the specified category.
+The application checks whether the spending amount is within the budget limit for the specified category before proceedin.

 ### Notifications